Kunull/Writeups/docs/pwn.college/Program Security/Return Oriented Programming.md

 #### Libc functions

-Let's first the offset of `system()` within Libc from the base address of the Libc.
+Let's first find the offset of `system()` within Libc from the base address of the Libc.

 ```
 hacker@return-oriented-programming~leaky-libc-hard:/$ readelf -s /lib/x86_64-linux-gnu/libc.so.6 | grep "system"